 Metformin absorption from the prolonged release formulation is not altered by meal composition.

-No accumulation is observed after repeated administration of up to 2000mg of metformin as prolonged release tablets.
+No accumulation is observed after repeated administration of up to 2000mg of metformin prolonged release tablets.

 Plasma protein binding is negligible.
 Metformin partitions into erythrocytes.
 The blood peak is lower than the plasma peak and appears at approximately the same time.
 The red blood cells most likely represent a secondary compartment of distribution.
-The mean Vd ranged between 63-276 L.
+The mean volume of distribution (Vd) ranged between 63-276 L.